-- December 2012: contest begins and Student Resource Officers being in-school conversation about drug use/abuse.
+- January 2015: contest begins and Student Resource Officers begin in-school conversation about drug use/abuse.

 Any entry may be used in a public awareness campaign by SLCPD.
-In fact, the entries posted below were finalists from the 2011-12 contest, and they are now in rotation between movies at the Broadway Centre Cinemas in Salt Lake City.
+The entries posted below were finalists from the 2014 contest.

-Past scholarship winners: Please contact Marjean Searcy, (801) 799-3357 or firstname.lastname@example.org, with any questions about redeeming your scholarship funds.
+Past scholarship winners: Please contact Jordan Smith, (801) 799-3357 or email@example.com, with any questions about redeeming your scholarship funds.